 Does Umbilical Hernia In Pregnancy Affect The Baby?

-Hernias in pregnancy, including umbilical hernia, usually do not affect the growing baby in the womb (7).
+Hernias in pregnancy, including umbilical hernia, usually do not affect the growing fetus in the womb (7).
 If your hernia is asymptomatic or causes only mild pain, it may not affect your pregnancy.
 However, incarceration and strangulation of hernia may make the mother feel sick, which may affect the baby as well.
 Therefore, consult your doctor if you notice a hernia, even if asymptomatic, to determine its severity and avoid complications.

 How Is Umbilical Hernia In Pregnancy Treated?